songbinliu/resizePod/README.md

 ## Solution ##
 We uses a brute force way to solve this problem:
-* first, delete the orginial Pod;
+* First, delete the orginial Pod;
-* second, create a new Pod with most of pod.Spec copied from the original Pod, but with new resoure settings.
+* Second, create a new Pod with most of pod.Spec copied from the original Pod, but with new resoure settings.

 For pod created/controlled by ReplicationController/ReplicaSet, we have to manipulate ReplicationController/ReplicaSet, so that we can create a Pod according to our requirement.
 The way to achieve this is the [same trick](https://github.com/songbinliu/movePod) when we want to move Pod